 The path from growing a nature connection in childhood, to an ecological understanding in young adulthood, and finally a passion for environmental education was as diverse as Alabama’s forests.
 The desire for a career outdoors was spurred by an Outward Bound course in 2006, and every moment from there was guided by strong female (and male) mentors in the fields of conservation and education.
 Today Kate works diligently to provide services to her community to inspire the next generation of outdoor educators and conservationists, as well as provide women and families safe and fun outdoor adventures.
 She is a lifelong learner, and actively participates in the Environmental Association of Alabama.
 She also serves on the education committee of the Land Trust of North Alabama, and is Alabama’s State Representative for the Association of Experiential Education.

 SOLO Wilderness Medicine, Wilderness First Responder (This certification is the recognized industry standard for those who work as backcountry trip leaders, camp counselors, mountain guides, river guides, and ski patrollers.
 Follow this link for training-information, and scroll to Wilderness First Responder, WFR.)

-American Red Cross and American Heart Association, CPR and AED
+American Heart Association, CPR and AED